AviatrixSystems/Docs/HowTos/SAML_Integration_Okta_IDP.rst

     |image4|

 #.
-Look for the section titled `Provide the following IDP metadata to your SP provider`.
+Look for the section titled `Provide the following IdP metadata to your SP provider`.

     |image5|

 .. important::

-   Copy the *IDP metadata text* displayed.
+   Copy the *IdP metadata text* displayed.
 This value will be used to configure the Aviatrix SP Endpoint.

 .. _okta_update_saml_endpoint: